rosa479/alumni-portal/README.md

 ## Contributing

-We welcome contributions!
+We welcome endowment!
 Please see our contributing guidelines for more details.

 ## License